-- (1) Bridges are not modified after selection of the load location. - (2) Bridges are not modified between display judging and timed construction. - (3) No components or tools are added to or removed from the construction site after staging for inspection. - (4) Modifications between timed construction and load testing are limited to connection repairs described in sub-section 9.4.
-Between repairs and load testing, force shall not be applied to the bridge except as necessary to move it.
+- (1) Bridges are not modified after selection of load and target locations. - (2) Bridges are not modified between display judging and timed construction. - (3) No components or tools are added to or removed from the construction site after staging for inspection. - (4) Modifications between timed construction and load testing are limited to connection corrections described in sub-section 9.4.
+Between corrections and load testing, force shall not be applied to the bridge except as necessary to move it.
 For example, leaning or sitting on the bridge is not allowed.